mishraadityashankar/MTP/README.md

 provide comparison of various variations.
 Keywords: Software defect prediction, Machine Learning, Mixture of experts.

+## Folder structure

 ## Steps to run -
-1- Install the python setup
+*Install the python setup
-2- Run any notebook of your choice by clicking the run button of notebook.
+*Run any notebook of your choice by clicking the run button of notebook.
-3- To use the ME models, import them from models.py and call the functions by passing suitable arguments.
+*To use the ME models, import them from models.py and call the functions by passing suitable arguments.